Skip to Content

 The infrastructure is split into two GCP projects for PCI DSS compliance:

-• Core project (gatelithix-core): Gateway, connectors, admin portal, docs, core database, Redis, Pub/Sub
+• Core project (gatelithix-core): Gateway, connectors, dashboard, docs, core database, Redis, Pub/Sub

 • PCI project (gatelithix-pci): Token Vault, PCI database, Cloud KMS HSM